mirajcs/ParametricCurves.jl/docs/src/index.md

-# VectorUtils.jl
+# GeometryToolkit.jl

-A Julia package providing utilities for vector operations.
+A Julia package for geometric computations.

 ## Overview

-VectorUtils.jl offers a collection of efficient and convenient functions for working with vectors in Julia, including:
+GeometryToolkit.jl provides a convenient and efficient suite of functions for geometric computations in Julia, including:

 - Vector operations: Norm, normalization, dot products, and cross products
 - Geometric computations: Angles between vectors, projections, and distance calculations